Triple Five Group: American Dream projects (2011–present)

 On April 29, 2011, Triple Five took ownership of the unfinished Meadowlands Xanadu mall in East Rutherford, New Jersey, which had been under construction since 2004.
 The company had previously attempted to develop the site, having made a proposal for "MeadowFest America" in 2002 before construction on Meadowlands Xanadu began.
 The project was renamed American Dream, placing it under a brand that had previously been used for the Silver Spring project.
 The mall was intended to open in fall 2013, but legal disputes with the New York Giants and Jets and financial setbacks have continually delayed construction.
 The company has pledged 49% of its West Edmonton Mall and Mall of America to finance this project.
 As with many of Triple Five's projects, the company has requested significant public funding to build American Dream Meadowlands, and has received hundreds of millions of dollars from the state of New Jersey to finish the project.
 The mall opened on October 25, 2019.

 The American Dream megamall posted $59.4 million in losses for 2021, and $254.4 million in losses in 2022.
 In November 2022, JPMorgan Chase gave Triple Five a four-year extension on repaying over $1.7 billion in construction borrowings.

 Triple Five announced plans for American Dream Miami in 2015, a project in Miami-Dade County, Florida which would become the largest mall in the United States if built.
 As of May 2018, the proposal for American Dream Miami has been approved by local authorities, but construction on the mall has not yet begun, pending regulatory approval.

 In 2022, Triple Five Worldwide LLC was sued in federal court for allegedly distributing counterfeit bottles of hand sanitizer containing potentially unsafe levels of methanol at the height of the COVID-19 pandemic, which unlawfully used the "Urbane Bath & Body" trademark of an unrelated company.
 Several members of the Ghermezian family have been implicated in the lawsuit.
+In February 2026, a jury returned a verdict against two members of the Ghermezian family and multiple business associates.